 Grab a garbage bag, set a timer for 10 minutes- Make a quick sweep filling with items to donate.
 Hit every room in your house and grab at least one or two items from each.

-Scrub behind and at the base of your toilets- Let cleaner soak for 10 minutes before wiping away, use a toothbrush around the floor bolts to get in really good.
+Scrub behind and at the base of your toilets- Let the cleaner soak for 10 minutes before wiping away, use a toothbrush around the floor bolts to get in really good.

 Wipe down all switchplates in your home with antibacterial cleaner- It’s a good idea in the middle of flu season to hit those forgotten areas and kill the germs.